Montague semantics and modifier consistency measurement in neural language models: The modifier phenomena

-\paragraph{Distributional questions}~\\ Hanging fundamentally on the \textit{distributional hypothesis}, distributional models are primarily optimised for capturing statistical co-occurrence relations (syntagmatic and paradigmatic relations) at scale, which can be later translated as semantic \textit{relatedness} and semantic \textit{similarity} measures for any given pair of terms in a corpus.
-This raises the question of whether the representations obtained in this way could be employed as \textit{proxies} for their denotations, thus allowing term comparisons made in the embedding spaces to be interpreted as analogous to their denotations (e.g., quantifying subset inclusion).
-Conversely, set theoretical denotation properties could be interpreted in the embedding spaces in terms of geometrical properties (e.g., vector distance constraints).
+Hanging fundamentally on the \textit{distributional hypothesis}, distributional models are primarily optimised for capturing statistical co-occurrence relations (syntagmatic and paradigmatic relations) at scale.
+As a result, distributional models naturally excel at computing measures of semantic \textit{relatedness} and semantic \textit{similarity} between any given pair of terms in a corpus.
+However, their ability at capturing more structured compositional behaviour is unclear.

-The analogy between embeddings and denotations also lead us to the issue of composition.
-Recent language models have tackled composition in different ways, with state-of-the-art approaches being trained on multiple objectives such as masked word prediction, sentence-level similarity and entailment functions.
-Could such analogy manifest itself regarding the modification phenomena?
+Efforts at building distributional models that exhibit compositional behaviour \textit{by construction} has been made in the past \citep{clark2007combining,mitchell2008vector,guevara2010regression}.
+Unfortunately, these efforts predate the advent of state-of-the-art self-supervised language models, and cannot compete with their performance.
+In fact, recent language models have tackled composition in more implicit ways, with state-of-the-art approaches being trained on multiple objectives such as masked word prediction, sentence-level similarity and entailment functions \citep{reimers2019sentence,Sanh2019DistilBERTAD,ni2022sentence}.

-To better understand the extent to which a limited set of linguistic interpretations of an embedding space can be made, it is necessary to prepare and conduct tests regarding the manifestation of certain geometric properties in the embedding space that can be interpreted as indicators of analogy to corresponding set theoretical properties of denotations.
-Due to the stochastic nature of the language models, the tests should measure consistency w.r.t. \textit{metamorphic relations} \citep{Ribeiro2020,manino2022}.
-This understanding constitutes the basis for the methodology presented hereon.